IsteNITC-Website-2023/istetechquilla/content/posts/the-2010s-a-scientific-review.md

 poster_design_by: Geetha
 poster_designed_by: R Geetha
 cover_image: "/images/the-2010s_-a-scientific-review-geetha.png"
-description: Humanity has come a long way from our origins as hunters and gatherers.
-  We now live in a world that looks not to our own planet but outwards for the future.
-  So as we race ahead into another decade, let us look back at some of the greatest scientific advancements of the 2010s.
+description: As we race ahead into another decade, let us look back at some of the greatest scientific advancements of the past ten years.

 ---
 Ever since the dawn of the scientific enlightenment in the 15th-century humanity’s understanding of the world around us has just grown exponentially.
 And this growth has not been faster than it has been in the last ten years.
 The inventions, discoveries and the developments have been coming at us at breakneck speeds.
 So as we race ahead into another decade this seems to be the apt moment to take a look back at some of the greatest scientific advancements of the 2010s.